Location: East Montpelier Elementary School

 Registration Fee: $100

-In this day-long session, teachers will investigate primary sources connected to picture books on Abenaki and early settlement history of the region.
+In these two after school sessions, teachers will investigate primary sources connected to picture books on Abenaki and early settlement history of the region.
 Brush up on your early settlement era knowledge, learn strategies for helping students investigate primary sources, and develop writing tasks directly connected to the Common Core.
 Teachers will leave with primary source packets connected to each picture book.
 The day will focus on three topics:

 In Malian's Song, by Marge Bruchac, a young Abenaki girl recounts the 1759 English attack on her village.
 This session will use maps and early documents to explore the relationships between the Abenaki and English settlers.